-- a. the monitoring of the financial reporting process, including the audit of the annual and consolidated accounts; - b. the monitoring of the effectiveness of the Group's internal control, internal audit, compliance and risk management systems; - c. the maintenance of communication on such matters between the Board, Management, the External Auditors, the Internal Auditors and the Compliance function; - d. the monitoring and reviewing of the External Auditor's independence, and in particular, the provision of additional services to the Issuer: - e. the monitoring and reviewing of proposed transactions by the Group with related parties; and - f. the performance of the Group's Internal Audit and Compliance functions.
+- the monitoring of the financial reporting process, including the audit of the annual and consolidated accounts; - the monitoring of the effectiveness of the Group's internal control, internal audit, compliance and risk management systems; - the maintenance of communication on such matters between the Board, Management, the external Auditors, the Internal Auditors and the Compliance function; - the monitoring and reviewing of the external Auditor's independence, and in particular, the provision of additional services to the - · the monitoring and reviewing of proposed transactions by the Group with related parties; and - the performance of the Group's Internal Audit and Compliance functions.

 The Audit Committee also considers the arm's length nature of related party transactions, vets and approves them.
-Both the Audit Committee's and the Head of Internal Audit's terms of reference clearly stipulate their independence from other Board Committees and Management, and such independence is also acknowledged by external regulatory verification.
-The Head of Internal Audit has direct access to the Audit Committee Chairman at all times, attends all meetings and acts as secretary to the Audit Committee.
+Both the Audit Committee's and the Head of Internal Audit's terms of reference clearly stipulate their independence from other Board Committees and management, and such independence is also acknowledged by external regulatory verification.
+The Head of Internal Audit has direct access to the Audit Committee Chairman at all times and attends all meetings.
 The Head of Compliance also has direct access to the Audit Committee Chairman and attends all meetings.
 In addition, the composition of the members of the Audit Committee includes an individual who is also a member of the Board Risk Committee.

-The members of the Audit Committee as at 31 December 2016 are the following:
+The members of the Audit Committee as at 31 December 2017 are the following:

-Rogers David LeBaron (Chairman) Eduardo Eguren Linsen (Vice Chairman) Majed Essa Ahmed Al-Ajeel Osama Talat Al-Ghoussein

-Further to Listing Rule 5.117.3, the member of the Audit Committee who, is designated as independent and competent in auditing and/or accounting is Mr Rogers David LeBaron.
-Mr LeBaron was appointed as Audit Committee Chairman from 2 May 2013 by the Board of Directors of the Bank and to date is the designated independent and competent member in auditing.
-Mr LeBaron was a Director of Financial Institutions in the European Bank for Reconstruction and Development in London from 1996 until 2004 and subsequently held the position of Principal Financial Advisor, Global Financial Markets Department within the International Finance Corporation ("IFC").
+Rogers David LeBaron (Chairman) Hussain Abdul Aziz Lalani (Vice Chairman) Edmond Brincat (Member) With reference to Listing Rule 5.117.3, the members of the Audit Committee who, are designated as independent and competent in auditing and/or accounting are Rogers David LeBaron and Edmond Brincat.
+Rogers David LeBaron was appointed as Audit Committee Chairman from 2 May 2013 by the Board of Directors of the Bank and to date is the designated independent and competent member in auditing.
+Rogers David LeBaron was a Director of Financial Institutions in the European Bank for Reconstruction and Development in London from 1996 until 2004 and subsequently held the position of Principal Financial Advisor, Global Financial Markets Department within the IFC.
+Edmond Brincat was employed at GO p.l.c. which he joined in 1999 as part of the team entrusted to set up and launch Go Mobile, Malta's second mobile operator.
+Since 2006 he held the position of Group Chief Finance Officer of GO p.l.c till January 2018.

-The remaining members of the Committee have served or serve as executives of other Banks and consequently are deemed to be competent in the sectors in which the Bank operates.
+The remaining member of the Committee, Hussain Abdul Aziz Lalani, serves as executive in the banking industry and consequently is deemed to be competent in the sectors in which the Bank operates.

-Notwithstanding the fact that the majority of the members of the Audit Committee do not satisfy the independence criteria set out in the Listing Rules, the members of the Audit Committee have signed a written declaration of independence.
+The majority of the members of the Audit Committee satisfy the independence criteria set out in the Listing Rules.
+All members of the Audit Committee have signed a written declaration of independence.
 In effect, the Board of Directors of the Bank consider these members to be independent.